alex-ball/bathbib/biblatex/README.md

 # biblatex-bath: Harvard referencing style as recommended by the University of Bath Library

-This package provides a .bst file for using BibTeX to format reference lists in the [Harvard style][bath-harvard] recommended by the University of Bath Library.
+This package provides a biblatex style to format reference lists in the [Harvard style][bath-harvard] recommended by the University of Bath Library.

 ## Installation

 ### Automated way

 A makefile is provided which you can use with the Make utility on UNIX-like systems:

   * Running `make source` generates the derived files
       - README.md